-General agreement for shift work 2004 -2007 - hereafter called: Provisions for shift work between DI and NNF.
+General agreement for shift work 2004 -2007 - hereafter called: Provisions on shift work (with comments) (page 111).

 Structure of the collective agreement

 The framework collective agreement for the food industry comprises a general part (framework provisions indicated on a grey background under each paragraph).
 Special provisions are written under the individual paragraphs where applicable.
 Both have the same legal status.